hyyan/woo-poly-integration/README.md

 ## Setup your environment

 * Make sure to setup you permalinks correctly
-* You need to activate polylang translation for (Products, Shipping Classes and Products Category/Tags)
 * You need to translate the following pages (Cart,Account,Checkout) by your self, but do not translate the `shop` page
 * The plugin will handle the rest for you